elpenor23/Live-Information-Kiosk/README.md

 ###### clothingConfig.json -
-    Holds clothing options and conditions for the clothing
+    Holds clothing options and conditions for the clothing items with no "gender" config apply to everyone, gender it completely optional.

 ###### peopleConfig.json - (requires updates)
-    Holds information for the people who you want to display clothing for Name - Their name to be displayed (Keep iot short depending on the screen size of your display) Gender - "man" or "woman" (does not actually do anything but it is set up to be able to things) Feel - "warm", "inbetween", "cool" - Adjusts clothes on how the person wishes to be (i.e "cool" will add less and "warm" will add more clothes.)
+    Holds information for the people who you want to display clothing for Name - Their name to be displayed (Keep it short depending on the screen size of your display) Gender - works in conjunction with clothingConfig for items specifically for a gender - Not required Feel - "warm", "inbetween", "cool" - Adjusts clothes on how the person wishes to be (i.e "cool" will add less and "warm" will add more clothes.)